-Rise in COVID-19 cases in Southwest Kansas connected to meatpacking plants
+Rise in COVID-19 cases in southwest Kansas connected to meatpacking plants

 All three counties have major meat packing plants and each have had employees test positive.

-Seward County said the uptick in numbers is due to the amount of essential workers that live in Southwest Kansas.
+Seward County said the uptick in numbers is due to the number of essential workers that live in southwest Kansas.

 “We simply have a lot of people who work at those organizations, so while we might have several people from national beef who test positive, a lot of those contact investigations so far, aren’t showing that those people are working in close proximity to each other at those facilities,” said Seward County PIO Eli Svaty.